paulrozdeba/varanneal/README.md

 of a cost function called the "action" that balances measurement error (deviations of state estimates from observations) and model error (deviations of trajectories from the assumed dynamical behavior given a state and parameter estimate).
 Derivatives of the cost function are computed using automatic differentiation (AD) as implemented in [PYADOLC](https://github.com/paulrozdeba/pyadolc), a Python wrapper around [ADOL-C](https://projects.coin-or.org/ADOL-C).

-(Note that for now I'm linking to my fork of PYADOLC, which updates the version of ColPack but requires one or two extra steps to install).
+(Note that for now I'm linking to my fork of PYADOLC, which updates the version of ColPack but requires one or two extra steps to install.
+Use this fork if the upstream version at https://github.com/paulrozdeba/pyadolc doesn't build for you.
+I had to do this because there were compilation errors using gcc 7.1.1.)

 ### Install
 VarAnneal requires you have the following software installed on your computer: